tanyapohn/grab-traffic/how_it_works.md

 + *u_diff_rolling_week* - a difference of *mean_demand_per_week* and *moving average* y_pred
 + *u_diff_rolling_geo* - a difference of *mean_demand_per_geo* and *moving average* y_pred

-The reason to take a difference among them is to capture the seasonality of a week and hour.
+The reason to take a difference among them is to capture the pattern of a week and hour.

 # Model